eilo-milo/python-crash-course/04-Dictionary.md

 ```

 ### 1.6 Structuring Dictionaries of Similar Objects
-* Dictionaries can store one kind of attribute for many independent objects, formatted with multi-line indentation for readability[cite: 5].
+* Dictionaries can store one kind of attribute for many independent objects, formatted with multi-line indentation for readability.

 ```python
 favorite_languages = {